 - Tensor fascia lata (TFL)

-When a muscle imbalance occurs between these muscles, whether due to injury or overuse, a lateral pelvic tilt may develop.
+When a muscle imbalance occurs between these muscles, whether due to injury, tightness, weakness or overuse, a lateral pelvic tilt may develop.

 Specifically, a lateral pelvic tilt is the result of the tightening and shortening of the adductors, gluteus medius, and quadratus lumborum on one side of the body, and the simultaneous weakening and lengthening of the same muscles on the opposite side of the body (don’t worry we explain this all in more detail later!).

 This imbalance causes the hips to raise, or hike, on one side and drop on the other side, hence the term lateral pelvic tilt